inria-paris-robotics-lab/prl_ur5_ros2/README.md

 ### **Use with Simulate Mantis**

+> [!NOTE]
-> **Note:** The following instructions are simple examples.
+> The following instructions are simple examples.
 For the full list of launch arguments, refer to the README file in each respective package.

 #### Only visualize Mantis in RViz